The International Centre for Integrated Mountain Development (ICIMOD)

 Responsibilities and tasks

-The Remote Sensing and GeoInformation Associate will support studies in the area of agriculture and food security/disaster risk reduction/ecosystem services.
+The Remote sensing and Geoinformation Analyst will conduct studies in the areas of agriculture and food security/disaster risk reduction/ecosystem services.

 Specific Duties and Responsibilities